Hiplet (dance style): Style

 Hiplet is notable for its combination of ballet-style movement, which is ethnographically Eurocentric and primarily white, and hip-hop, which is rooted in and grown out of African dance and rich urban culture from communities of color.
 With its strong roots in traditional movement, dancers train to advance to pointe through years of practice.
 Ballet is at the core of hiplet, and strong technical skills are imperative to being able to safely practice hiplet.
 The dancers usually wear traditional ballet attire, including buns, leotards, and tights.
-Notably, many wear tights and pointes dyed to match their skin.
+Notably, many wear tights and pointe shoes dyed to match their skin color.
 The dance resembles traditional ballet mixed with sharper angles and less restricted movements.

 Hiplet's origins can be traced to Homer Hans Bryant's 1992 "Rap Ballet," but precedents for similar dance fusions extend back much further than the 1990s.

 “Breaking, Ballet, and the Representation of Race and Gender,” from Hip Hop on Film, provides background on multiple dance styles in both a cultural and performance context.
 This piece provides earlier examples of artists attempting new types of movement by contending with racialized and gendered histories of different dance styles, stretching back to the mid-twentieth century, setting a precedent for hiplet to form.